chiru-labs/ERC721A/docs/erc721a.md

 Also called before burning one token.

-`startTokenId` - the first token id to be transferred.
+`startTokenId` - the first token ID to be transferred.
 `quantity` - the amount to be transferred.

 Calling conditions: